Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Results

 \subsection{The missing money assessment}

 We derive a benchmark mix from \textit{EOM VOLL} simulations for each EI case.
 Fig.~\ref{fig:installed_capacity_voll} shows the capacity mix and LDES duration.
 Tighter EI targets reduce CCGT-CCS capacity while increasing wind, solar, and LDES.
-Batteries play a minor, auxiliary role\footnote{We do not model ancillary services, where batteries are expected to be essential.}.
+Batteries play a minor, auxiliary role\footnote{We do not model ancillary services, where batteries are expected to be essential. {Furthermore, the chronological clustering we use may underestimate installed capacity of short-duration storage systems in large-scale case studies \cite{mannhardt_accurately_2025}.}}.
 Despite technological changes, non-VRE capacity remains near 80\% of peak demand, as firm capacity needs slowly decline with VRE expansion.
 Fig.~\ref{fig:installed_capacity_voll}b concurs with \cite{cebulla_how_2018}, with LDES duration rising sharply as decarbonisation deepens.

-Fixing capacities at the levels from Fig. \ref{fig:installed_capacity_voll}, we dispatch resources under a PC to estimate how much money each technology is missing to break even.
-Fig. \ref{fig:missing_money_plot} shows net revenues from the energy market per technology for two sets of time steps that have energy prices \textit{Below} and \textit{Above or at} PC, respectively.
+Fixing capacities at the levels from Fig. \ref{fig:installed_capacity_voll}, we dispatch resources under a price cap to estimate how much money each technology is missing to break even.
+Fig. \ref{fig:missing_money_plot} shows net revenues from the energy market per technology for two sets of time steps that have energy prices \textit{Below} and \textit{Above or at} price cap, respectively.
 For storage, we estimate the cost of energy discharged based on the average charging cost of stored energy at the time of discharge.
 Appendix 1 describes its calculation.